 - 25 slices salami or pepperoni

-- 50 ea.
-Thin breadsticks, cut in half
+- 50 Thin bread sticks cut in half

-- In the bowl of a food processor, combine the first three ingredients.
+- In the bowl of a food processor, combine the olive dip ingredients.
 Puree until smooth.
-Transfer mixture to a one quart re-sealable plastic bag.
+Transfer mixture to a one quart resealable plastic bag.
 Wash and dry food processor parts.

 - Cut the tip from one corner of each bag.
-Squeeze about 1 tablespoon of each mixture into 24 / 3 oz. shooter glass in whatever order you'd like.
+Squeeze about 1 tablespoon of each mixture into 24 3 oz. shooter glasses in whatever order you'd like.

-- Garnish with small pickled peppers, a slice of salami or pepperoni, a sprig of parsley or basil.
+- Garnish with small pickled peppers, a slice of salami or pepperoni, or a sprig of parsley or basil.
 Cover and refrigerate until ready to serve.
-Just before guests arrive, place one breadstick half into each shooter glass and serve.
-Serve with additional breadsticks for dipping.
+Just before guests arrive, place one bread stick half into each shooter glass and serve.
+Serve with additional bread sticks for dipping.